Facebook ‘fails to detect’ ‘Big Lie’ campaign ad by Trump-backed candidate

 Another said: “The conspiracy behind the rampant voter fraud in the 2020 election has been exposed.
 Now that we have digital and video evidence, a full investigation must be launched with prosecutorial powers.
 Permanent Washington will do whatever it takes to cover up the fraud.
 I will.”

-On Friday, a spokesperson for Facebook said efforts were being made to counter disinformation being made, and that “no tech company does more to protect elections online”.
+On Friday, a spokesperson for Facebook, Corey Chamblis, said efforts were being made to counter disinformation.

-“We have a dedicated team focused on the 2022 midterms to help combat election and voter interference while helping people vote,” the company said in a statement.
+“We have a dedicated team focused on the midterms,” he said in a statement, which did not address how the ad had been sold.

-“Our strategy builds on measures we’ve put in place and improved during elections around the world since 2016.
-We have made with more than] 40,000 people working on these issues — and spent approximately $5 billion] on safety and security in 2021 alone.”

-There was no immediate explanation from Facebook as to why it had allowed the advert by Mr Kent to be bought.
+“We provide more transparency about political advertising on our platforms than any other tech company through our Ad Library, as well as disclaimers so that people can see exactly who is behind these ads.”

 Neither Mr Kent or his campaign spokesman immediately responded to questions.